 For the Pasta:

-• 10 oz. gluten-free brown rice spaghetti, (I like Jovial)
+• 10 oz. gluten-free brown rice spaghetti or regular pasta, (I like Jovial)

 For the Sauce: